-Archery is one of those sports that a parent really doesn’t have to “fork out” a bundle of cash for outfits, uniforms, the props…etc. In fact, all you need to do is find a club or sports organization which has the sports equipment they may sponsor.
+Archery is one of those sports that a parent really doesn’t have to “fork out” a bundle of cash for outfits, uniforms, props…etc. In fact, all you need to do is find a club or sports organization that has the sports equipment they may sponsor.
 You can also buy a quality driven bow and archery kit for your kid.

 Normally, just buying one sports kit for your child athlete for participating in for archery is all you need.
-Bows usually are packaged and are affordable, depending on the level your child is too.
+Bows usually are packaged and are affordable, depending on the level your child is to.
 Additionally, keep in mind that a budget for beginners will be different than a budget for an advanced archer.

 9. Teaches A Sense of Accomplishment